POSTDOCTORAL FELLOW POSITION

 Application should include candidate’s CV and a brief description of research experience and interests.
 Reference letters will be requested upon the review of application.
 The application package should be emailed to Dr. Kristina Simonyan (email@example.com)

-Mount Sinai Medical Center is an equal opportunity/affirmative action employer.
+Mount Sinai Health System is an equal opportunity/affirmative action employer.
 We recognize the power and importance of a diverse employee population and strongly encourage applicants with various experiences and backgrounds.